HAMZA-07-05/Analysis-on-Credict-Risk-Using-ML/README.md

-Classification Project
+Classification project

-Objective :- Predict credit risk of customers
+Objective :- The goal is to classify customers based on their likelihood of default using 16  attributes.
+By analyzing these attributes, the model predicts whether a customer poses a high or low credit risk.
+This helps financial institutions make better lending decisions and reduce potential losses.(Predict credit risk of customers)

 Data :-
 -Gender